On this page

 Associate Degree in Nursing (ADN)

 Associate degrees in nursing require two years of full-time study, including general education and foundational nursing topics.
 After completing the degree, graduates take the NCLEX-RN exam.
-If they pass, they can receive licensure and begin working as registered nurses.
+If they pass, they will be eligible for licensure and begin working as registered nurses.

 Examples of Charlotte Nursing Schools with This Program